 People tend to think they don’t clean well and don’t make for the best fish fry compared to other tasty fish you can target on your fishing adventures.

 Definitely not true.
-I blogged about this not long ago on How to Cook Carp and Can you Eat Carp?
+I blogged about this not long ago on How to Cook Carp.

 They are however growing in popularity as a sport fish or a fish anglers target for a fun, thrilling packed day of fighting these larger fish.